sameesin/cisco-csftd-on-aws/content/70_Firewall_Configuration/2_Firewall_Config.md

 ## <ins>Running the Terraform code</ins>

-In cloud9 IDE navigate to static folder `AWS_Workshop_Code_EventEngine` and ensure following files are available.
+In cloud9 IDE navigate to the `AWS_Workshop` folder and ensure following files are available.
 **fmc_config_terraform.tf**, **providers.tf**, **variables.tf** and **terraform.tfvars**

 Run the following commands: